BrainStormYourWayIn/sierra/README.md

 [![Downloads](https://pepy.tech/badge/sierra)](https://pepy.tech/project/sierra)

 Sierra is a Python library to write HTML and CSS in pure Python using the DOM API in a simple yet elegant manner.
 Take advantage of Python's powerful functionalities with ease.
-Loops, variables, functions, libraries - you name it, you have it.
+Loops, variables, functions, libraries.

 Here are a few advantages of using Sierra over other Python libraries that use the DOM API: